Optimization of Scoring Rules: Introduction

 With broad strokes, our work connects the studies of optimal mechanisms and optimal scoring rules.
 A few points of connection are especially pertinent.
-Characterizions of incentives in scoring rules and multi-dimensional mechanisms are similar.
-The multi-dimensional characterization for mechanism design is given by \citet*{roc-85}.
+Characterizations of incentives in scoring rules and multi-dimensional mechanisms are similar.
+The multi-dimensional characterization for mechanism design is given by \citet*{roc-85}, and is similar to the analogous results for scoring rules by \citet{Mcc-56}.
 One of our main results shows that a good scoring rule for a multi-dimensional state is the \mos scoring rule, while averaging over separate scoring rules is far from optimal.
 This result parallels the main contribution of \citet*{JS-07}, that linking independent decisions improves incentives in mechanism design.
-This result also connects simple scoring rules to simple mechanisms like the bundling-or-selling-separately mechanism of \citet*{BILW-14}.
-Finally, the polynomial time algorithms we give for computing optimal scoring rules (in the cases where we do not provide simple analytic charcterizations) are based on \citet*{BCKW-15}.
+This result also connects the study of simple scoring rules to the study of simple mechanisms like the bundling-or-selling-separately mechanism of \citet*{BILW-14}.
+Finally, the polynomial time algorithms we give in online appendix for computing optimal scoring rules (in the cases where we do not provide simple analytic characterizations) are based on a similar result of \citet*{BCKW-15} for computing revenue optimal pricing of randomized allocations.